infinispan/infinispan-operator/README.md

 # infinispan-operator
-This is an openshift operator to run and rule Infinispan.
+This is an openshift operator to run and manage Infinispan cluster.

-It has been developed following the tutorial [here](https://github.com/operator-framework/operator-sdk/blob/master/doc/user-guide.md), so it's ok to follow that guide at the moment if you want to do experiments  on this code.
+It has been developed following the tutorial [here](https://github.com/operator-framework/operator-sdk/blob/master/doc/user-guide.md) and at the moment it's ok to follow that guide if you want to do experiments  on this code.
+Please share you contribute if you think you developed some cool features.

-My developement envronment is:

-vscode
+### Setup
+vscode (or your favorite golang IDE)
 go (GOPATH=$HOME/go)
 operator-sdk (master)
 oc cluster up (okd 3.11)

-I would like to keep DONE and TODO list in [issues](https://github.com/rigazilla/infinispan-operator/issues), please post your wishes there.

-How to quickstart and see that something works:
+### Quickstart
 open 2 terminals
 set PATH for go and okd